 2017 Indy Do Day #Itsmycity Chalk Art Muralist

-Visual Arts: Constructions/Collage, Functional and/or Decorative, Mixed Media, Sculpture
+Visual Arts: Constructions/Collage, Functional and/or Decorative, Mixed Media, Sculpture; term

 I am an architect turned builder turned remodeler turned furniture maker turned functional artist turned public artist.
 My prime motive is to awaken and make viewers think about their lives and their environment.
 I have worked in a multitude of media and at a range of scales varying from residential subdivision creation to small religious artifact design and construction.

 Visual Arts: Constructions/Collage, Sculpture; term

 “I am a mixed media, abstract artist working in neon, aluminum, steel, and resins creating lighted and often kinetic sculptures.”